 - Make small-sized balls if you are a healthy and conscious eater.
 These energy balls are so delicious and addictive that it's tough to stop at one.
 Small energy bites will help in keeping a check on your calorie intake.

-Dried apricot: It's the main ingredient of these energy balls, It not only adds sweetness but help in binding the energy balls too.
+Dried apricot: It's the main ingredient of these energy balls, It not only adds sweetness but helps in binding the energy balls too.

 Dates: That's another ingredient that adds sweetness as well as acts as a binder.
-Adding it is optional if the sweetness of apricot is enough for you.
+Adding it is optional if the sweetness of the apricot is enough for you.

 Nuts: They add a nice texture to the energy bites and make them healthier.

 Vanilla extract: To enhance the flavor but is optional.